 An Agile Coach and Certified ScrumMaster who provides guidance and support for the uptake of Agile Principles, Processes and Practices within Software Project Management and Development.
 Helps organisations wishing to make the transition to, or improve their Agility.

-He is a focussed and self motivated software team leader who invests personal time and resource into furthering knowledge breadth and depth.
+A focussed and self motivated software team leader who invests personal resources into furthering knowledge breadth and depth.

 PWG Trading Group, Agile Coach (Freelance)

-The Developers were then introduced to underlying theory through presentation and workshop exercises which allowed them to understand how they could achieve the goals laid out by the values and principles.
+The Developers were then introduced to underlying theory through presentation and workshop exercises which allowed them to understand how they could achieve their goals using the values and principles.

 Travis Perkins PLC, Senior Software Engineer, Agile Coach, Scrum Master